mGueto/PracticaIS-G1/README.md

  **Language:**
    - Use English for the code and comments.
-   - Use Spanish for the elements displayed in the GUI.
+   - Use Spanish for the elements displayed in the GUI and the documentation files.